tytydraco/yessleep/out/Clinical_Trial_87_Part_4.md

 What would be the point?
 When would they have even done that, anyway?
 They said no intoxicants, how would I be able to pronounce the word?

 I began rambling incoherently, an tremendous lightness filling me up:

-*Now the only thing a gamblin' man ever needs*
-*Is a suitcase, Lord, and a trunk*
-*And the only time a fool like him is satisfied*
-*Is when he's all stone cold drunk*
+*Now the only thing a gamblin' man ever needsIs a suitcase, Lord, and a trunkAnd the only time a fool like him is satisfiedIs when he's all stone cold drunk*

 Reality was unmistakably shifting.